yongddeng/yongddeng.github.io/_posts/2022-01-07-laws-of-large-number.md

 # Law of Large Number
 ---
 Emperically, the more a fair dice is rolled, the closer normalised sums get to $3.5 \simeq (1+2+..+6)/6$.
-Thus we wonder if the mathematical definitions of convergence hold for sums of ind. random variables, and shall elaborate rigorous proof for the laws of large numbers (LLNs).
-It would smear away a wild randomness lies in a small sample which destabilises the relative frequencies.
+Thus we wonder if the mathematical definitions of convergence hold for sums of ind. random variables, and shall read rigorous proof for the laws of large numbers.
+This would smear away a wild randomness lies in a small sample which destabilises the relative frequencies.

 ## I